Stock market: Signs that Trump has begun responding to negative impact of tariffs - BusinessToday

 "This is because such a handout is estimated to cost at least $400 billion.
 A new study released on 17 November by the Yale Budget Lab estimated that a one-time $2,000 per person rebate for Americans earning less than $100,000 per year would cost $450 billion," it said.

-Jefferies said Trump has begun to be concerned about the waning support of his base, citing an extraordinary U-turn on Wednesday last week as regards the release of the Department of Justice’s files on the Epstein case.
-This only occurred after it became clear that the Trump administration was going to lose a vote in the House on continuing to suppress the files, it said.
+Jefferies said Trump has begun to be concerned about the waning support of his base, citing an extraordinary U-turn recently, as regards the release of the Department of Justice’s files on the Epstein case.
+This only occurred after it became clear that the Trump administration was going to lose a vote in the House on continuing to suppress the files, Jefferies said.

 "Remember that the House of Representatives went into summer recess on 23 July, one day earlier than scheduled, deliberately to stop such a vote from happening," it said.